For so long, I was the good girl. The helpful one. The one who put everyone first. It was all I knew how to be really.

 The start of my midlife sent me into therapy, through a spiritual awakening, and deep into inner work.

 I had to unlearn conditioning, release expectations and ‘shoulds', repair my relationship with myself, and rebuild from the inside out.
+It was super messy and painful.

 Slowly, as I came back to myself, something shifted in what I could hold and receive.
 Life began to feel richer, in time, in energy, in the relationships around me, in the way money moved through my world.
 I started to understand that abundance isn't something we chase; it's something we become aligned with as we come home to ourselves.